NANOTECHNOLOGY - WHAT IS IT?

 Many silicone, Teflon, oil and acrylic-based products labels lay claim to the benefits of nanotechnology.
 But beware: Real nano products cannot be bought for just €9.90 at a supermarket forecourt!
 Although they may allow water to bead off quickly, they often do not withstand mechanical abrasion, evaporate very quickly, or produce unwelcome streaks.
 "Nano" is unfortunately not a protected term.
 This means that there are many imitations on the market that are not real nano products.
 All you can do is try out the respective product and make your own decision.

-In contrast, real nano sealants produce the desired effect over the long term thanks to the firm bond between the seal and the surface.
+In contrast, real nano coatings produce the desired effect over the long term thanks to the firm bond between the coating and the surface.
 The principle of Nanotol is based on the establishment of mechanical bonds which do not undergo any chemical reactions, cause unwelcome odours and which withstand mechanical stress.
 This makes Nanotol unique the world over.

 Nanotechnology has been in use in a wide variety of scientific fields for about ten years.
 The term refers to the systematic analysis and manipulation of materials in a dimension that was once invisible even to microscopes: the nanometre range.
 There are one million nanometres in a millimetre, an order of magnitude that is difficult to imagine, let alone explain.
 Nevertheless, nanotechnology has incredible potential for modern science and technology.